 OutSystems measures the end-user experience based on industry standard indicators of user satisfaction.
 With this measurement in place, developers will know how users feel about the applications and will have the ability to further drill down in the information provided to proactively detect, troubleshoot and solve performance issues even before end-users report them.

 The following graphic shows what the user experience looks like for the dashboard screen.
 There is a low score for the preparation screen action, and the number of yellow and red requests indicate that the user experience needs improvement:

-During the development or quality assurance cycle, developers can gain insights into how fast a mobile application is rendering on a device's browser (e.g. Android, iOS and Windows operating systems).
+During the development or quality assurance cycle, developers can gain insights into how fast an application is rendering in a browser.
 Client monitoring empowers them to pinpoint performance issues per web page, and even per screen action.